Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Outgoing Estimates for and

 This completes the proof of the theorem. \end{proof}

-\begin{remark} If $(\sigma,\tau)$ solve~\eqref{eqn143.35} with $(g,h)=(0,0),$ then they automatically have asymptotic expansions like those in~\eqref{eqn230.63} for any $N>0.$ This will prove useful in Part III when we prove that the null-space in~\eqref{eqn143.35} is trivial.
+\begin{remark} If $(\sigma,\tau)$ solve~\eqref{eqn143.35} with $(g,h)=(0,0),$ then they automatically have asymptotic expansions like those in~\eqref{eqn230.63} for any $N>0.$ This proves useful in Part III when we prove that the null-space of~\eqref{eqn143.35} is trivial. \Rd The expansions for $\sigma$ and $\tau$ can be differentiated, which follows from the fact that the expansions for the kernels $k_C(x_2,y_2), k_D(x_2,y_2),$ can be differentiated.
+To prove these expansions for derivatives of the densities we replace $s(w), t(w)$ in the proof of Theorem~\ref{thm2.75} with